McGill and Partners and AEGIS London form strategic digital partnership

 “This is a partnership where the shared values between our two organisations are really clear, and what we’re looking to achieve on the snow in the next twelve months fits brilliantly with the ethos and culture that McGill and Partners demonstrate in their business.
 At GB Snowsport, we believe firmly that we are stronger as one team, and we’re delighted that we get to welcome McGill and Partners into that team ahead of a year that has the potential to be one of the most exciting in British snowsport history.”

-Strong half year results and strategic refinancing set the stage for McGill and Partners’ next growth phase
+Strong half year results and strategic refinancing set the stage for our next growth phase

-McGill and Partners has set the scene for the next phase of growth as it reports strong financial results for the 6 months ending 30 June 2025 and secures new credit facilities of $300m from lenders Morgan Stanley, Permira and Bridgepoint.
-This refinancing represents another significant step in McGill and Partners’ ongoing growth and evolution, enabling long-term lender support at conservative levels of leverage and making significant returns available to eligible shareholders via a dividend recapitalisation.
+We’re setting the stage for the next phase of our growth – with strong financial results for the six months ending 30 June 2025 and securing new credit facilities of $300m from lenders Morgan Stanley, Permira and Bridgepoint.
+This refinancing marks another significant milestone in our ongoing evolution, providing long-term lender support at conservative levels of leverage and enabling meaningful returns to eligible shareholders through a dividend recapitalisation.

-The new credit facility, secured with sophisticated participants from the private credit markets, provides a long-term, more flexible financing structure that reflects the maturity of the McGill and Partners business and strategically positions the business for the future.
+The new credit facility, secured with sophisticated participants from the private credit markets, provides a long-term, more flexible financing structure that reflects our maturity and strategically positions our firm for the future.
 The new arrangement comprises a senior facility, an acquisition facility to support further investment in talent and technology (including AI), and a revolving credit facility.
-In combination with the existing funding capacity from Warburg Pincus, the new facility underscores the firm’s continued growth and supports its long-term financial objectives.
+In combination with the existing funding capacity from Warburg Pincus, the new facility underscores our continued growth and supports our long-term financial objectives.

-The strategic refinancing follows the announcement, at the end of last year, that McGill and Partners was one of the companies selected by Warburg Pincus for inclusion in its first ever multi-asset continuation fund.
+The strategic refinancing follows the announcement, at the end of last year, that our firm was one of the companies selected by Warburg Pincus for inclusion in its first ever multi-asset continuation fund.
 The fund is composed of a diversified portfolio of companies, all of which have demonstrated significant success and high growth potential.

 This growth potential is demonstrated by the most recent half year results.
-McGill and Partners reported organic revenue growth of more than 20% in the first half of 2025 and a significant increase of 79% in adjusted EBITDA, against H1 of the prior year.
-These record results, taken alongside today’s announcement, show McGill and Partners is strategically positioned for future expansion, building on its strong organic performance to date.
+We were delighted to report organic revenue growth of more than 20% in the first half of 2025 and a significant increase of 79% in adjusted EBITDA, against H1 of the prior year.
+These record results, taken alongside today’s announcement, demonstrate our firm is strategically positioned for future expansion, building on our strong organic performance to date.

 Steve McGill, Chief Executive Officer, commented: “I am immensely proud of what we have achieved in just six years.
 The business continues to deliver significant growth and we have reached a level of maturity that means we have more flexible and attractive financing options available to us to support our future ambitions.”